Isabella II of Jerusalem: Constitutional position

 Isabella was born in late 1212 in the Kingdom of Jerusalem, then a rump state that did not include the city of Jerusalem.
 She was the only child of the queen of Jerusalem, Maria of Montferrat, who died from childbirth complications.
 The infant was named after Maria's mother and predecessor, Queen Isabella I. Isabella II thus inherited the kingdom within days of her birth, but the situation was unprecedented because her father, John of Brienne, was still alive.
 He had become king when he married Maria and expected to keep the crown for his lifetime.
 While most nobles were apparently willing to still recognize him as king, a faction aligned with the powerful Ibelin family considered John's reign to be over and held that, at best, he could rule only as regent on Isabella's behalf.
-In a letter of condolence on the queen's death, Pope Innocent III promised to John that he would support him and Isabella, and further wrote to Prince Bohemond IV of Antioch and the clergy of the Kingdom of Jerusalem to instruct them to do the same.
+In a letter of condolence on Maria's death, Pope Innocent III promised to John that he would support him and Isabella, and further wrote to Prince Bohemond IV of Antioch and the clergy of the Kingdom of Jerusalem to instruct them to do the same.

 Isabella I had left five daughters from three marriages: Maria of Montferrat, Alice and Philippa of Champagne, and Sibylla and Melisende of Cyprus.
 Alice, then queen of Cyprus, was the eldest of Isabella II's half-aunts and thus her heir presumptive.
 Because Alice and Philippa held a strong claim to the County of Champagne, Blanche of Navarre, the ruling countess, pressed for an inquiry into the validity of Isabella I's marriages, hoping to weaken the sisters' position by questioning their legitimacy.
 Her argument carried weight: Isabella I's childless first marriage to Humphrey IV of Toron had been annulled under dubious circumstances, and Humphrey lived throughout her two subsequent unions.
 Maria, Isabella II's mother, was herself the child of one of these disputed marriages.
 Nevertheless, Pope Innocent III refused to pursue the case, likely wary of the political consequences in the Latin East, and Isabella II's claim to the throne of Jerusalem stood unchallenged.

 Isabella's father, King John, remarried in 1214.
 His second wife, Stephanie of Armenia, died in 1220.
 According to the Chronicle of Ernoul and Bernard the Treasurer, she had tried to poison Isabella; when John heard about it, he beat her so hard that-rumor had it-she died from it.
 The historians Ludwig Böhm and Guy Perry dismiss this account.
 In 1221, Isabella started giving her consent to her father's acts.
 In the only surviving such document, she is referred to simply as the king's daughter, in contrast to her mother, Maria, who had been titled "the honourable lady of the kingdom" prior to her coronation.
 The lack of reference to her status may reflect John's insistence that he was the reigning king rather than merely regent for Isabella.